| ... |

 location buried in a 12th century mudslide that

 helped preserve its ancient sites.
-It was first colonized
+It was first

-sort of vacation resort for them.
+became a sort of vacation resort for them.
 The

 A few sources I used for To Deceive a Duke are: